SUBSCRIBE NOW SUPPORT US

 "Kumikita ka, pero minsan kinakapos ka talaga," Josephine admits.
 (I bring in money for my family but sometimes it is not enough.)

 Josephine recalls a day when she couldn’t afford her children’s school baon, typically splitting a P200 budget among her kids.
-A friend’s advice gave her a lifeline: GCash offers cash loan products to eligible users.
-She applied and was granted P100 instantly through GLoan Sakto, a sachet-type loan offered by Fuse Financing Inc., GCash’s lending arm.
+Fortunately, she remembered what a friend told her once: GCash offers cash loan products to eligible users.
+As a GCash user, she tried and found out that she was eligible.
+Josephine was granted P100 instantly.

 GLoan Sakto allows borrowers to access funds digitally, removing the embarrassment of face-to-face lending and avoiding unregulated “5-6” lenders who charge exorbitant rates.
 Even small amounts, often called “pambale,” can help cover immediate needs like a few kilos of rice or canned goods.